Orbital Conch Piercing: The Complete Guide

 Orbital piercings require two holes threaded by one piece of jewelry, but they can be located anywhere on the body.

-Meanwhile, conch piercings are specifically placed in the concha of the ear.
+Meanwhile, Conch piercings are specifically placed in the concha of the ear.
 Some people with conch piercings are able to wear a hoop that hugs the outer ridge of their ear.

 This is often mistakenly called an "orbital conch piercing."
 However, a true orbital conch piercing would have two piercing holes located within the concha area.